homebodygym/homebodygym/pages/altcoins/buy-iota.md

 seotitle: "3 Easy Steps to Buy IOTA Quickly in 2018"
 ---

-# How to Buy IOTA – A Beginner's Guide

 <h3 class="page-subtitle">
     Updated May 16th, 2018 by
     <img src="/img/profile/diego.jpg" class="circle" alt="Headshot"> Diego Riitano